rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - a set of selection filters to choose which datastore nodes from the target datastore the subscription is monitoring or sampling, as described in {{pathsAndFilters}}.

 - a choice of how update event notifications for the datastore's data nodes are triggered.
 I.e., either periodic sampling of the current state, on-change event-driven, or both.
-These are described in **TODO, add reference**.
+These are described in {{UpdateTriggers}}.

 - a choice of encoding of the messages, e.g., JSON, or CBOR.